-nCipher Security Officer's key
+nShield Security Officer's key

-The nCipher Security officer's key must be set as part of the initialisation process.
-This is a public / private key pair that the nCipher Security Officer uses to sign certificates to authorize key management and other secure operations.
+The nShield Security officer's key must be set as part of the initialization process.
+This is a public / private key pair that the nShield Security Officer uses to sign certificates to authorize key management and other secure operations.

-The SHA-1 hash of the public half of this key pair is stored in the module EEPROM.
+The SHA-1 hash of the public half of this key pair is stored in the module EEPROM .